puzzle/amm-techlab/content/en/docs/03.0/kafka/kafka.md

 [source](https://raw.githubusercontent.com/puzzle/amm-techlab/master/manifests/03.0/3.2/manual-topic.yaml)

-This will create the 'manual' topic which allows our microservices to communicate.
+This will create the 'manual' topic, which allows our microservices to communicate.

 ```s
 oc apply -f manual-topic.yaml